FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Spatial Frequency

 \section{Spatial Frequency}

-In Sec.~\ref{sec:analysis}, we used the spatial frequency (SF)~\cite{Eskicioglu1995ImageQM} metric as a quantitative proxy for image sharpness to analyze stain-dependent focus behavior across datasets.
+In Section~\ref{sec:analysis}, we used the spatial frequency (SF)~\cite{Eskicioglu1995ImageQM} metric as a quantitative proxy for image sharpness to analyze stain-dependent focus behavior across datasets.
 For completeness, we provide the exact formulation of SF below.

 Given an image $I \in \mathbb{R}^{M \times N}$, the row and column frequency components are defined as

 Higher SF values indicate sharper, more in-focus images, while lower values correspond to defocus.